 Not surprisingly, a Jelly Bean port was released for the HD2.
 XDA Recognized Contributor smokin901 has released a proof-of-concept port of Jelly Bean not necessarily for people to use, but to prove that the HD2 is still beastly enough to actually run it.
 However, XDA is a development community, so it is likely that this will end up being stable sometime in the future.

-Posted June 25, 2012 By: Former Writer
+Posted June 25, 2012 at 09:30 am by Former Writer

 This is usually where we would insert a strategic metaphor to describe the pure awesomeness that is the HTC HD2.
 Much like Apple’s hatred of Android, Forever Alone memes, and Celine Dion’s heart, HD2 development will probably go on and on.
 Forever.